- Fan Zone

 - Assistant Coach

 Since Binghamton moved up to the NCAA Division I level in 2001, Thompson has had the track & field program on solid ground.
-Under his leadership, the Bearcats have produced 38 America East Conference individual champions during the indoor season and 46 during the outdoor campaign.
-In both 2008 and 2011, Thompson and his assistants were named America East Conference Men’s Indoor Coaching Staff of the Year.
-The following year, Thompson and his staff earned the same honor during the outdoor season.
-Last year marked the first time that they received the America East Coaching Women’s Staff of the Year, which they earned during the outdoor season.
+Under his leadership, the Bearcats have produced 45 America East Conference individual champions during the indoor season and 47 during the outdoor campaign.
+In both 2008, 2011 and 2014 Thompson and his assistants were named America East Conference Men’s Indoor Coaching Staff of the Year.
+In 2014, Thompson and his staff earned the same honor during the outdoor season.
+2013 the first time that they received the America East Coaching Women’s Staff of the Year, which they earned during the outdoor season.

 Thompson’s crowning moment as a head coach, however, came on March 14, 2008 when Rory Quiller captured the NCAA Indoor pole vault title.
 It marked the third time Quiller earned All-America honors and fifth time he qualified for the NCAA Championship.
 As a result of Quiller’s outstanding efforts, Binghamton placed 28th at the 2007 NCAA Indoor Meet and 22nd at the 2008 Indoor Meet.

-During the past seven years, Binghamton has earned 10 major individual honors from the America East following the championships.
-During that same stretch, the men’s team has been the runner-up at the conference indoor meet five times and at the outdoor meet three times.
-Last spring marked the first time the women’s team was the runner up at an America East Championship Meet.
+During the past eight years, Binghamton has earned 16 major individual honors from the America East following the championships.
+During that same stretch, the men’s team has been the runner-up at the America East Indoor Championships six times and at the outdoor meet three times.
+The women’s squad, meanwhile, was the outdoor runner-up in 2013 and was second at the indoor championships the following year.

 Even before Binghamton moved up to the NCAA Division I level, Thompson’s impact on its track & field program was already significant.
 He coached six NCAA Division III champions and one winner at the 1999 NCAA Division II meet.
 Binghamton also had five All-Americans at the NCAA Division II level and 42 All-Americans at the NCAA Division III level.